swdavey/mysqlrouter/README.md

   * We can also see that both pacemaker and corosync daemons are active/disabled.
 All this means is that these daemons are running (under systemd) but they have not been enabled to allow systemd to restart them upon reboot, etc.

 **Configure Pacemaker Properties**:
+The following properties were configured (see below for the reasoning behind these settings)
 ```
 % sudo pcs property set no-quorum-policy=ignore
 % sudo pcs property set stonith-enabled=false
 % sudo resource defaults migration-threshold=1
 ```

+The no-quorum-policy default value is stop, meaning that all resources (e.g. mysqlrouter) in the cluster will be stopped if the cluster does not have quorum.
+For what is an effectively stateless service this seems overly aggressive: why would you pull down a perfectly good database connection just because the cluster cannot achieve quorum?
+Available options include:
+* ignore    continue all resource management
+* freeze    continue all resource management but do not recover resources from nodes not in the affected partition
+* stop      stop all resources in the affected cluster partition
+* suicide   fence all nodes in the affected cluster partition

+For our purposes (single, simple, stateless application) ignore would seem to be the best fit.

+When a resource is created it can be configured so that it will move to a new node after a defined number of failures by setting the migration-threshold option for that resource.
+Once the threshold has been reached, this node will no longer be allowed to run the failed resource until:
+* The administrator manually resets the resource's failcount using the pcs resource failcount command.
+* The resource's failure-timeout value is reached.
+The value of migration-threshold is set to INFINITY by default.
+INFINITY is defined internally as a very large but finite number.
+A value of 0 disables the migration-threshold feature.

+For our purposes we want to failover (so 0 is a wrong value) and we want the failover decision to be made on the first failure of MySQL Router and so a value of 1 is being used.

+Stop failures are slightly different and crucial.
+If a resource fails to stop and STONITH is enabled, then the cluster will fence the node in order to be able to start the resource elsewhere.
+If STONITH is not enabled, then the cluster has no way to continue and will not try to start the resource elsewhere, but will try to stop it again after the failure timeout.

+	For the MySQL Router Tier there is no session state and so there is no need to worry about fencing and split brain.
+Therefore, STONITH can be disabled.

 **Assigning Resources to the Pacemaker Cluster**: